dmbaturin/iproute2-cheatsheet/site/index.md

 Examples: `ip link set dev eth0 master br0`

-Interface you add to a bridge becomes a virtual switch port.
-It operates only on the datalink layer and ceases all network layer operation.
+An interface you add to a bridge becomes a virtual switch port.
+It operates only on the data link layer and ceases all network layer operation.

 <h3 id="ip-link-set-nomaster">Delete a bridge port</h3>